touchbit/retrofit-veslo/README.md

 - choosing a converter by java type, model package name, `Content-Type` header;
 - converters copies the response body instead of reading the `BufferedSource`;
-- selection of the order of actions of the interceptor separately for Request and Response.;
+- selection of the order of actions of the interceptor separately for Request and Response;
 - logging interceptor for request/response with two `LoggingEvent`, respectively;
 - exclude the need to add self-signed certificates in java keystore;